China Travel Journal: The Far West

 02-07-2008 Our last day in China doesn't look like China at all, which is a big plus actually.
 We take the bus to Yengisar, a village South of Kashgar, not for a specific reason, but just to enjoy the athmosphere of the rural South of Xinjiang.
 In the bus only Uigur people, who quietly sit on their chairs, don't gurgle or spit, shout or smell and who look curiously in our direction just once, without pointing fingers, or laughing out loud.
 How peaceful... how lovely.

 Even in Yengisar itself, famous for its handmade knives, not a sign of China.
 A taxidriver, obviously happy to take us, drives us to the outskirts of town, where we look around at the giant mud cemetery.
 Impressive.
 Far away we see the peaks from Tien Shan.
 We walk to a village in the distance, more like a slum, where the people are obviously living from the revenues of the giant landfill right next to it.
 Adults and kids scrabble among the dirt and everything they can use they're taking to their huts.
 One World, One Dream.
 The average visitor to the Olympics in Beijing next month has no idea of any of this.
 Still we're cheerfully greeted here and a few even dare to yell "hello".
 How we'd love to help these people just a little, in the name of Treelo, but besides the language difficulties it's hard to equally share things among people without a school or any other kind of organisation.
-Grinding corn flower with a water wheel And they ALL really need it here.
+And they ALL really need it here.
 In a sad mood we return to where we came from.

 Back at the main road we get to another village, a few kilometers further on, where we visit the village school.
 Proudly we're being shown around.
 It's a nice school indeed.
 When we're just ready to move on the bell rings and a whole bunch of kids are following us down the road.
 At a river, running through a wide gorge, we watch how the millers created an inventive system to grind mais by using hydropower.
 A husband and wive are just buying flower and then they insist we sit down to eat bread and yoghurt with them and two friends.
 So here we are, sitting in the loose sand, under a tree, dipping nan in yoghurt and enjoying the peace of the village life.